mo-goodarzi/DocumentRAGAssistant/README.md

 - **Not legal advice.** A retrieval system over regulatory text, nothing more.
 - **No OCR.** Scanned PDFs without a text layer are skipped at ingestion.
-- **English only**, and only the documents listed above.
-Questions outside that corpus are refused by design, not answered from the model's general knowledge.
+- **English only.** In demo mode, questions outside the indexed corpus are refused by design rather than answered from the model's general knowledge; the same holds for uploaded documents in upload mode.
+- **Uploaded documents are not persisted.** Session collections live on local disk and are not backed up — a redeploy or restart loses them, by design.
 - **Evaluated on NN questions** written by one person.
 Small, and reflects my own sense of what matters in these documents.
 - **Chunks do not span page boundaries**, so a provision split across a page break is